bluwy/publint/site/src/pages/rules.md

 ## `EXPORTS_TYPES_SHOULD_BE_FIRST`

 Ensure `"types"` condition to be the first.
-The [TypeScript docs](https://www.typescriptlang.org/docs/handbook/esm-node.html#packagejson-exports-imports-and-self-referencing) recommends so, but it's also because the `"exports"` field is order-based.

-For example, a scenario where both the `"types"` and `"import"` condition could be active, `"types"` should be first so that it matches and returns a `.d.ts` file, rather than a `.js` file from the `"import"` condition.
+As `"exports"` conditions are order-sensitive, in order for TypeScript to be able to resolve the types first, the `"types"` condition should be the first condition before any other JS exports.
+See the [TypeScript docs](https://www.typescriptlang.org/docs/handbook/modules/reference.html#packagejson-exports) for more information.

 ## `TYPES_NOT_EXPORTED`